 CREEC – The Fun

 Days spent outdoors, at one with nature, are a fabulous way to entertain adults and children alike.
-From the minute you pull off the road into the carpark you feel surrounded by nature.
+From the minute you pull off the road into the carpark, you feel surrounded by nature.
 Decorative murals depicting native animals and plants adorn the buildings, with statues of animals hidden throughout the grounds.
-The smells and sounds you experience when visiting CREEC make you inhale and exhale deeply and remind you how lucky we are to have such spacious, natural environments to spend our recreation time in.
-Just lying on the grass and watching the planes and birds fly overhead is also a great way to spend some relaxing time.
+The smells and sounds you experience when visiting CREEC make you inhale and exhale deeply, reminding you how lucky we are to have such spacious, natural environments to spend our recreation time in.
+Just lying on the grass and watching the planes and birds fly overhead is also a great way to relax.

 There are several areas within CREEC to explore:

 The Education Centre auditorium features a range of environmentally-themed interactive displays and activities that change throughout the year.

 Books, puzzles and games are available for use, and the displays feature information, preserved animals and insects with microscopes available to take a closer look.
 The Centre also has provocations that encourage children to notice and observe the environment as they journey along the walking track.
 On the day of our visit, Colour Hunt boards, Nature Treasure Hunt bags and Nature Journal prompts were available.

 One of the features of the Education Centre is the After Dark nocturnal room where, in dim lighting, kids can spot animals in their habitats and open the wooden door to see the native beehive.